 1.2 Hazard control measures are identified consistent with appropriate standards to ensure the safety of personnel and equipment

-1.3 Elevating work platform is appropriate for the task
+1.3 An elevating work platform is appropriate for the task

 1.4 Appropriate communications methods are identified